marksoft92/currency-app-ts/README.md

 Other project-specific libraries and tools may be listed here.

-## API Information
+Certainly!
+Here's the updated information regarding the API usage in your Currency Exchange Rate App:

+---

+**API Integration**

-The Currency Exchange Rate App utilizes external APIs to fetch the latest exchange rates and historical time series data for various currencies.
-The API allows users to access currency exchange rate information efficiently.
+The Currency Exchange Rate App integrates with external APIs to provide users with up-to-date currency exchange rate information and historical time series data.
+One of the primary APIs used in this application is the [ExchangeRates Data API](https://apilayer.com/marketplace/exchangerates_data-api), offered by apilayer.

+**ExchangeRates Data API**

+- **Provider**: apilayer
+- **Purpose**: The API is employed to efficiently retrieve currency exchange rate data for various currencies, ensuring that users have access to accurate and current information.

+By leveraging the capabilities of the ExchangeRates Data API, the Currency Exchange Rate App delivers a seamless and informative currency exchange experience.

+---

+Should you have any further questions or require additional information, please don't hesitate to reach out.

 ## License